Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Ordering"

-Re-exports all named exports from the "effect/Ordering" module as "Ordering".
+Re-exports all named exports from the "effect/Ordering" module as `Ordering`.

 **Signature**